Removable, conventional dentures are the most affordable denture option. This option is for individuals who are missing some or all of their teeth.

 Immediate dentures do need relining regularly because your gums will change shape rapidly in the following months after extraction.

-Implant-supported dentures are also referred to as implant overdentures.
+Implant-supported dentures from a Lincoln dentist are also referred to as implant overdentures.
 Implant-supported dentures are a solution for individuals that are missing all of their lower or upper teeth.
 A vast improvement from traditional dentures, implant-supported dentures are directly attached to dental implants via an abutment.
 Thus, anchoring the overdenture directly in place.

 Implant-supported dentures have more to offer than traditional dentures.
 Things implant-supported dentures offer are: